 For starters, what could you accomplish with an extra 11 hours a week?
 Probably a lot, right?
 A survey done by Paychex showed that, on average, payroll responsibilities sucked up 11 hours every week.
 If you consider that there are 52 weeks in a year and each week is made up of a 40-hour workweek, that means you would spend 572 hours doing payroll (that’s roughly 14 weeks each year).

 When you’re just starting out, time is your greatest ally, as well as your greatest foe.
-Spending too much time doing administrative work can take time away from building and growing your business.
+Spending too much time doing administrative work can take time away from building and growing your business, which is why tools like our payroll tax calculator are useful.
 Should you have the money to pay a company to manage your payroll on your behalf, it can free up a lot of time for you to work on other areas of your business.

 Here are some tips on what to look for in payroll outsourcing services.

 A payroll outsourcing company can handle a variety of responsibilities for your company.
 These may include:

 Running your company’s payroll and accurately accounting for taxes (such as federal, state and local taxes) and withholdings (such as social security)